 The Allergy & Immunology Fellowship at UCLA Mattel Children's Hospital was established in 1962 by Sheldon C. Siegel, MD, FAAAAI.
 The Allergy & Immunology Fellowship is a two to three-year program.
 We admit trainees from both Pediatric and Internal Medicine residency programs.
 Our fellowship program features diverse clinical and research training.

 Clinical training occurs in both inpatient and outpatient settings and extensively covers allergy, asthma, food and drug allergy, eosinophilic disorders, occupational lung diseases, and primary immune deficiencies.
 Immunology training includes participation in the UCLA Undiagnosed Diseases Network and deep exposure to genetic immune diseases.
+Our fellowship program emphasizes an equal mixture of pediatric and adult cases, with roughly half the time during the first year spent on adults and the other on children.

 The program is committed to train fellows to become leaders in the field Allergy & Immunology.
 We strive for our fellows to acquire expert-level clinical competence.
 Our fellows can expect: